 As you have most likely heard, the 2020 Easyriders Bike Shows did not happen.
 And it appears that the Shows will not happen in 2021 too.
 Even worse, in 2019 the iconic Easyriders Magazine shut down.
-And with this announcement a very important era in the biker-world is over.
+And with this announcement a very important era in the biker-world was over.

 Here is some of what is going on with Easyriders in general and with the motorcycle shows.
-First, over the last decade both the motorcycle industry and the rally-world have declined.
-Unfortunately the Easyriders Bike Shows, Motorcycle Rodeos, Magazine, and the rest of the company have followed this trend.
+First, over the last decade both the motorcycle industry and the rally-world has been in decline.
+Unfortunately the Easyriders Bike Show and Motorcycle Rodeo Tour, the Magazine, and the rest of the company were following this trend.

 Then in 2019 the wheels fell off of the company when the iconic Easyriders Magazine website (www.easyridersmagazine.com) shut down.
-Next, the domain name was up for sale.
+And then next, the domain name was up for sale.
 So things were not looking good.

-Now, here’s a quick overview of the rise and fall of Easyriders.
-First, Joe Teresi and others founded in 1970 the company.
+Next, here’s a quick overview of the rise Easyriders.
+First, Joe Teresi and others were the founders of the company in 1970.
 Over the following decades the company grew to include a number of magazines and other ventures.
-Then years later the Easyriders Bike Shows and Motorcycle Rodeos started.
+Then years later the Easyriders Bike Shows and Motorcycle Rodeos began.

 What happened to Easyriders?

 Eventually the wildly successful company fell apart.
-In particular, magazine sales and the attendance at the Easyriders Shows and Rodeos declined.
+In particular, magazine sales and the attendance at the Easyriders Shows and Rodeos were declining.
 Then the number of events held each year were cut.

-Years later the Teresi Dyno Drags were no longer at events.
-Next, there was a rumor that Easyriders no longer owned their apparel.
+Years later the Teresi Dyno Drags venture were no longer at events.
+Next, there was a rumor that Easyriders did not own their apparel line.

 Then some of the long-time Easyriders employees left the company.
-Notably, these were some of the people who helped make the company so successful.
+Notably, these were some of the people who made the company so successful for decades.

-Then in 2018 it was announced that what was left of Easyriders (including the Easyriders Bike Shows and Rodeos) was for sale.
-Eventually new owners purchased the remnants of the iconic American biker brand in 2019.
+Next, in 2018 there was the announcement that what was left of Easyriders (including the Easyriders Bike Show and Rodeo Tours) was for sale.
+Eventually new owners bought the remnants of the iconic American biker brand in 2019.

-So how could the Easy Riders situation get any worse?
+So could the Easy Riders situation get any worse?
 Well it did get worse.
-And part of the answer to this question is in an article by Bandit on BikerNet.com.
-In his article it states that THE infamous photographer Michael Lichter.
+And part of the answer to what was going on was in an article by Bandit on BikerNet.com.
+In his article it states that THE infamous photographer Michael Lichter was let go.
 Yes, Lichter who was such a huge part of Easyriders for decades was apparently kicked to the curb.
-In addition, Bandit’s article went on to state that both Dave Nichols (the editor of Easyriders Magazines) and Beatnik are now gone from the company.
+In addition, Bandit’s article went on to state that both Dave Nichols (the editor of Easyriders Magazines) and Beatnik are now gone from the company as well.

 So what is left of Easyriders?
-Apparently the biggest thing left is the trademarked name.
+Apparently the biggest thing left is the company’s trademark.

-Obviously there are still a lot of unanswered questions.
-One question is what is going to happen with the remains of Easyriders?
-Another question is what is going on with the Easyriders Bike Show Tour and Motorcycle Rodeos?
-Unfortunately at this point I don’t think anyone knows the answers.
+Obviously there are still a lot of questions.
+One is what is going to happen with the remains of Easyriders?
+Another is what is going on with the Easyriders Bike Show Tour and Motorcycle Rodeos?
+Unfortunately I don’t think anyone knows the answers.

-Now based on what is on the Easyriders Facebook page and from internet rumblings there might be different events and various ventures with the iconic name slapped on them.
-However the company will never be the same with all of the above.
+Now from what is on the Easyriders Facebook page and from internet rumblings there might be different events and various ventures with the iconic name slapped on them.
+However the company will never be the same with all of the above problems.

 Furthermore, we keep the Easyriders Motorcycle Show Tour on the LightningCustoms.com’s Major Motorcycle Rallies List not as a recommendation.
-Not at all.
-We always try to avoid recommending any event with a lot of instability and / or with a lot of huge unknowns.
-In the case of Easyriders there are both of these items.
-To keep you up to date on what is going on with Easyriders is the only reason why the Bike Shows and Rodeos are still on the Major Rallies’ List.
+Actually, not at all.
+Next, we always try to avoid recommending any event with a lot of instability and / or with a lot of huge unknowns.
+And in the case of Easyriders there are both of these problems.
+So the only reason why the Bike Shows and Rodeos are still on the Major Rallies’ List is to keep you up to date on what is going on with Easyriders.